pflanze/utf-8-lineseparator/README.md

   [chj-bin](https://github.com/pflanze/chj-bin) (could be simplified or replaced, I'm just used to it).

+- For the `make expand` target: clang-format (package of the same name in Debian).

 ## Build

 The production executable is `utf-8-lineseparator`, built via `make`.